 2.5.2 Photo-etching

-Photo-etching is usually done using the KPR products.
+KPR products are used in photo-etching.
 Photoresist dyes often contain a variety of highly toxic solvents, including ethylene glycol monomethyl ether acetate (2-ethoxyethyl acetate, cellosolve acetate), ethylene glycol monoethyl ether, and xylene, and benzaldehyde.
 The developers contain xylene and ethylene glycol monomethyl ether acetate (2-methoxyethyl acetate or methyl cellosolve acetate).
 Developers used for safer presensitized plates also contain solvents.
-Exposure of the plate is done with ultraviolet sources such as carbon arcs, mercury lamps, or metal halide lamps.
+Ultraviolet sources such as carbon arcs, mercury lamps, or metal halide lamps are used to expose the plate.

 Hazards: